 AO has funds allocated to support high-level junior and senior athletes in their travel to national championships staged outside the province.
 Details concerning selection criteria are provided in the AO Web site.

 Structure of Athletics Ontario

-The AO President, Vice President and several others representing various facets of the sport sit on the Provincial Board of Directors.
+The AO Chair, Vice Chair and several others representing various facets of the sport sit on the Provincial Board of Directors.
 Every club may be represented at the AO Annual General Meeting and may vote if they have 5 members.
-A copy of the By-Laws of AO is available on request, along with the Association Policy and Procedures Handbook.
+A copy of the By-Laws of AO is available upon request, along with the Association Policy and Procedures Handbook.
 Click here for a look at the AO Structure.

-Insurance Program – Find more info click on “Membership & Insurance Benefits” See the insurance handbook
+Find more info click on “Membership & Insurance Benefits” See the 2017 Insurance Handbook

 Who is covered?